Dungeonation/graze/README.md

 * pathlib

 # Project Status
-As of the GitHub release in *August 2021* Graze can only convert over sprites and sounds, and is in the beginning stages of converting code.
+As of the GitHub release in *August 2021* Graze can only convert over sprites and sounds and establishing variables, and is in the beginning stages of converting code.
 Check **changelog.txt** frequently as development continues. **To check to see if your Scratch project is compatible**, also check **compatibilitystatus.txt** for the status of Scratch block support in Graze.

 # Using Graze